-Hospitality is Venice’s largest industry and this means that there are hotel options for almost any price range from the moderate and small venue to the colossally expensive!
-My favourites that are medium priced include the five-star JW Marriott and beautiful St. Regis Venice.
+Hospitality is Venice’s largest industry and this means that there are hotel options for almost any price range from the moderate and small venues to the colossally expensive!
+My favourites that are medium-priced include the five-star JW Marriott and beautiful St. Regis Venice.
 Other notable properties that won’t break the budget include Il Palazzo Experimental, a newly renovated property with excellent service and the Canal Grande which offer extraordinary views over the city!

 Venice is known for its culinary specialities that naturally feature fresh seafood.
 The local cafes and ristorantes are excellent and a reasonable value.
 Three of my favourites are a bit more pricey but provide excellent quality and an unforgettable experience:

 - La Zucca – the restaurant has excellent options for vegetarians because it offers an always-changing menu of seasonal local ingredients that are sourced daily.

 - Local – this small venue has far-eastern influences that would have made Marco Polo proud!